Nicholai518/fundamental-git-guide/README.md

 **Command: git add README.md** <br/>
 *Meaning: Adds a change in the working directory to the staging area.
-In this case, specifically add the README.md file to the “staging area”.*
+In this case, specifically add the README.md file to the “staging area”.* <br/>
+*You can repeat this command with different files such as “git add Main.java”* <br/> *You can also add all files to the staging area using: **git add .***

 Command: git commit -m "first commit"
 <br/>Meaning: Record a change you’ve made to a file and then store that change in the repository.
-Commits are referred to as “Snapshots” of your tracked files..
+Commits are referred to as “Snapshots” of your tracked files.

 **Command: git branch -M main**